0 Part Course |

 • Total enterprise value

-• P/E (price-to-earnings) Ratios and their use – Relative P/E ratio, PEG (price/earnings-to-growth)
+• P/E (price-to-earnings) ratios and their use – relative P/E ratio, PEG (price/earnings-to-growth)

-• Enterprise value to EBITDA (earnings before interest taxes depreciation and amortization) & EBIT (Earnings before interest and taxes)
+• Enterprise value to EBITDA (Earnings Before Interest Taxes Depreciation and Amortization) & EBIT (Earnings Before Interest and Taxes)

-• Banking valuation portfolio and customer coverage
+• This bank valuation course explores banking valuation portfolio and customer coverage

 • Qualitative assessment of management's ability to deliver results